Free, macOS only

 1. Claude Code reports your limits

-The app watches that file and shows the numbers.
+Pick Claude Code or Codex in the dropdown and the app shows that agent's numbers.
 That is the whole loop.
 Nothing leaves your Mac.

-Because the data updates only while a Claude Code session is in use, readings older than 15 minutes are marked as stale rather than shown as if live.
+Because the data only updates while you are actually using the agent, readings older than 15 minutes are marked as stale rather than shown as if live.

 Setup